Finding quickly how many neighbors you have...

 …inside matrices (gotcha!).

-Today I had a course of informatic programming (it's just C course actually).
+Today I had a course of computer programming (it’s just C course actually).
 There was a strange exercise we had to do: from a matrix, create a new one telling for each cell how many neighbors which share the same value they have.

 Easy at a quick glance, but harder when thinking about edge cases.